 If you can help it, don’t send bulk “Hi all” emails.
 Individualise them.

-If you want my tips on how to do this properly, try my book Clearly Creative CVs, which takes you not only how to write a great CV, but also how to write a covering letter that will get you on the interview short list.
+If you want my tips on how to do this properly, try my book Clearly Creative Course, which guides you not only how to write a great CV, but also how to write a covering letter that will get you on the interview short list.
 It will make getting more animation work far easier!